waadalkatheri/Sample-E-commerce-App-Pixel/README.md

 - [MVVM Architecture](https://developer.android.com/jetpack/guide) - The MVVM architecture used to cleanly separate the business and presentation logic of the application, using characteristics of MVVM such as unidirectional data flow, dependency flow, and loose coupling.
  - [Compose Navigation](https://developer.android.com/jetpack/androidx/releases/navigation) - navigate between composables while taking advantage of the Navigation component's infrastructure and features.
   - [Room](https://developer.android.com/topic/libraries/architecture/room) - The Room library used to access the local SQLite database with object-relational mapper approach.
-  - [DataStore](https://developer.android.com/topic/libraries/architecture/datastore) - DataStore is used with Flows to store data key-value pairs and typed objects.
   - [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Hilt-Dagger library used to use independently of dependencies.
 - [Retrofit](https://github.com/square/retrofit) - Used to REST API clients.
 - [Coil](https://coil-kt.github.io/coil/compose/) - for loading images with Jetpack Compose.